vaniusrb/rustrade/README.md

 ## WIP: Experimental bot trader for crypto currency written in Rust
+It's a personal project and it's not finished.

 ### Objectives
-* Synchronize candles from exchange into local database to provide fast back test with custom trade rules
+* Synchronize candles from exchange into local database
+* Provide fast back test with custom trade rules
+* Allow custom trade from script file
 * Automatize live trade operations
 * Tooling to verify operations from plotted chart images